tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 ![](Analysis_files/figure-markdown_github-ascii_identifiers/bmd-1.png)

-where the solid line represent the pointwise posterior mean of the BMD<sub>*q*</sub> and the shaded areas are the related 95% credible bands.
+where the solid line represent the posterior mean BMD\_q and the shaded areas the related 95% credible bands.

 Typical values of *q* are 1%, 5%, and 10%.
-The next table reports both the BMD<sub>*q*</sub>, estimated via the posterior mean, and the benchmark dose limit (BMDL<sub>*q*</sub>), estimateted with the lower 5% quantile of the posterior distribution of the corresponding benchmark dose.
+The next table reports both the BMD\_q, estimated via posterior mean, and the benchmark dose limit (BMDL\_q), estimateted with lower 5% quantile of the posterior distribution of the benchmark dose.

 ``` r
 q.values <- c(1,5,10)/100